firefoxfoxthrot/developer-web-site/_pages/csr.md

 different, predetermined methods with each Share Server.
 They can include everything from passwords and email responses to personal identification.
-Each authentication retrieves a share, and when sufficient shares have been restored, the seed is reconstructed.
+Each authentication retrieves a share, and when sufficient shares have been retrieved, the seed is reconstructed.

 The following example depicts the recovery of a seed complete with note and name, something not possible with bare SSKR.